Abhay Deol: Work in independent films and breakthrough (2005–13)

-New career moves and fluctuations (2012–present)

 Deol had two releases in 2012, both of which were political thrillers– Dibakar Banerjee's Shanghai and Prakash Jha's Chakravyuh.
 In the latter, Deol starred alongside Arjun Rampal as a police informer, but later gets involved in a Naxalite movement.
 The film received mixed reviews from film critics.
 Shanghai co-starring Emraan Hashmi and Kalki Koechlin was based on the French novel Z by Vassilis Vassilikos.
 The film opened to positive reviews and Deol's performance as a bureaucrat/IAS officer garnered much acclaim.
 Raja Sen of Rediff.com applauded Deol writing, "he wears his inscrutability thickly and delivers a strong performance".
 The film was a surprise hit and went on to gross over ₹200 million in India.

+Career expansion and fluctuations (2014–present)

 In 2014, Deol hosted few episodes of Channel V's crime television series Gumrah: End of Innocence.